Breastfeeding makes me feel tired — here's how to combat postpartum fatigue

 Think oranges, mandarins, bananas and berries, leafy greens, nuts and legumes, which are great breastfeeding foods.
 A protein-rich diet will also help your energy level, but instead of heavy meats, try lean white meats such as turkey and chicken and go for complex carbs.

-Our body needs to stay hydrated and healthy at the best of times and this also aids in reducing bloating.
+Our body needs to stay hydrated and healthy at the best of times and this also aids in reducing bloating, so be sure to drink enough water and consider taking electrolytes.

 Exercise